Europe’s Electricity-Sharing Model Hitting Slack Water, Analysts Warn

 0:00

-European nations’ model of tapping into each other’s electricity supply, as many aim for ambitious Net Zero goals, is starting to unravel, according to some energy analysts.
+European nations’ model of tapping into one another’s electricity supplies, as many aim for ambitious net zero goals, is starting to unravel, according to some energy analysts.

-A lack of wind in renewable-reliant Germany last month caused wholesale electricity prices in Norway to spike, sparking a political crisis that resulted in the collapse of the Norwegian government.
+A lack of wind in renewable-reliant Germany in January caused wholesale electricity prices in Norway to spike, sparking a political crisis that resulted in the collapse of the Norwegian government.

 Norway’s grid is interconnected with several European countries via subsea cables, enabling the exchange of power between markets and allowing it to export its hydropower and import electricity when needed.

-Electricity sharing can have mutual benefits, but can’t be used as a permanent crutch for domestic policy failings, Andy Mayer, energy analyst at the Institute of Economic Affairs, told The Epoch Times by email.
+Electricity sharing can have mutual benefits but cannot be used as a permanent crutch for domestic policy failings, Andy Mayer, chief operating officer and energy analyst at the Institute of Economic Affairs, told The Epoch Times via email.

 He noted the German response to the Fukushima nuclear disaster as another example of such energy dependence.